HMCS Saskatoon (MM 709)

 HMCS Saskatoon is a Kingston-class coastal defence vessel delivered to the Canadian Forces in 1998.
-Saskatoon is the tenth ship of her class and is the second vessel to use the designation HMCS Saskatoon.
-Named after the Canadian city of Saskatoon, Saskatchewan, other references to the city are found on the ship with the ships captains desk named Cranberry Flats and a main corridor in the ship named after Idylwyld Drive.
-Saskatoon is assigned to Maritime Forces Pacific (MARPAC) of the Royal Canadian Navy and is homeported at Canadian Forces Base (CFB) Esquimalt.
+Saskatoon is the tenth ship of her class and was the second vessel to use the designation HMCS Saskatoon.
+Named after the Canadian city of Saskatoon, Saskatchewan, other references to the city are found on the ship with the ship's captain's desk named Cranberry Flats and a main corridor in the ship named after Idylwyld Drive.
+Saskatoon was assigned to Maritime Forces Pacific (MARPAC) of the Royal Canadian Navy and was homeported at Canadian Forces Base (CFB) Esquimalt.
+The ship was decommissioned in 2025.